epierson9/print_google_calendar_availability/README.md

 Print availabilities on specific dates: `python print_availability.py 2022-03-05 2022-03-12`

-Just print out availability for next two weeks: `python print_availability.py`
+Just print out availability for next three weeks: `python print_availability.py`

 I added lines to my .bashrc to alias both these functions so I don't have to cd to the directory: